 Here is where you and critique partners all work through your story over and over.
 Concepts are more defined, and characters are developed more.
 This is where a good bulk of the work is done because it can take a while to get the story to the best place you can.

 Here is where money can start to come into play.
 Not everyone does this step.
 I’ve known published books who skipped it.
+Some just rely on beta readers.
 But this is still a step that can help your story grow.